sandyjmacdonald/sandyjmacdonald.github.io/_posts/2018-01-10-anatomy-of-an-image-part-I.md

 In terms of props, **having a range of nice objects that you can use in photos** is useful.
 As I said earlier, I love stationery, so you'll often see items of stationery cropping up in my images.
-The objects I picked here were picked to fit with the red, black, and white colour scheme of Inky pHAT - the red Pibow case, ink, washi tape, and ruler, the black pen and power supply lead, and the white grid paper (well, the ink was blue, but more on that later...)
+The objects I picked here were chosen to fit with the red, black, and white colour scheme of Inky pHAT - the red Pibow case, ink, washi tape, and ruler, the black pen and power supply lead, and the white grid paper (well, the ink was blue, but more on that later...)